mmjvox/Unique-File-Name/README.md

 # Unique-File-Name
-Suggests a unique file name when saving new files for Qt.
+Suggests a unique file name when saving new files in Qt.

 ## file name.txt